The-Cunning-Folk/pleroma/README.md

 Huge thanks to these projects which made our lives much easier:

-SFML Project
+SFML Project,
-rapidjson
+rapidjson,
-Sol2
+Sol2,
-Lua
+Lua,
 OpenGL

 And huge thanks to all the great people who are still excited whenever we show off the game, despite how slowly we're moving with it, you're all wonderful <3